PinkD/corplink-rs/README.md

   "public_key": "wg public key, can be generated from private key", "private_key": "wg private key",
   "server": "server link",
-  // will generate corplink.conf for wg
+  // will use corplink as interface name "interface_name": "corplink",
-  "conf_name": "corplink",
+  // will use wg-corplink as wireguard-go
-  // will generate conf in /etc/wireguard, default is current dir "conf_dir": "/etc/wireguard"
+  "wg_binary": "wg-corplink"
 }
 ```